 Jesus isn’t just part of Christianity.
 Jesus IS Christianity.

-Please hear this from a heart of love with tears in my eyes… Do you really KNOW Jesus?
+Do you really KNOW Jesus?
 Do you believe that you can?

 If your version of Jesus is boring and mundane…if thinking about him makes you say, “meh,” then you haven’t met the real Jesus.
 If the grace of salvation seems unimpressive and dull…if you “already know everything” about it, then maybe you need to question if you really understand.

 Where do you start?
 Have an honest look into your own heart.
 What does Christianity mean to you?
 And then seek to know Jesus.
 Read the gospels with childlike curiosity.
 Who was/is He?
 The answer will transform your life.